 Unified Early Childhood Student Teaching

 This practicum endorses the student to become a teacher in an elementary multicategorical resource program for children from birth to third grade by preparing the student to schedule, evaluate, collaborate, write IEPs and IFSPs, and to develop strategies to address special needs of children.
-The number of weeks/credits required for student teaching will be determined by the coordinator of student teaching and the chair of the department.
+The number of weeks/credits required for student teaching will be determined by the coordinator of student teaching and the chair of thedepartment.
+Note: Graded on a pass/no pass basis.
 Prerequisite: KIN104 or current first aid and infant child CPR certification.
 (4-8 credits)

 KIN 104 -